 At the end of the third year, students will take the National Council Licensure Examination for registered Nurses (NCLEX-RN).
 During the final year, students articulate as full-time students into the King's RN-to-BS in Nursing program to complete BS-level nursing courses and any outstanding core courses.
 (The total number of credits required is 128.)

 The NCLEX Advantage

-The programs consist of foundational level (general education and required pre-professional courses) and advanced nursing courses.
+Nursing at King's consists of foundational level (general education and required pre-professional courses) and advanced nursing courses.
 Nursing Program students must meet general core educational requirements in addition to nursing-specific requirements to qualify for the baccalaureate degree.

 The program provides learning experiences in a variety of clinical settings, including community health agencies, clinics, hospitals and homes.
 Students have the opportunity to analyze a variety of issues in professional nursing practice and health care.
 Students are also introduced to a basic understanding of how evidence is developed, including the research process and clinical judgment in nursing.
 Students will understand and respect variations in care and increased complexity across continuum of care.